ramiz-alsafi/Anubis_Hunter/README.md

 - Persists all data to a **PostgreSQL backend** with full historical tracking across runs
 - Generates an **interactive HTML dashboard** served live at [anubispro.duckdns.org](https://anubispro.duckdns.org)
 - Delivers a formatted **Excel database** and **email report** on every run
-- The host is protected by a **Wazuh SIEM deployment** with active response and VirusTotal integration
+- The host is protected by a **Wazuh agent deployment** with active response and VirusTotal integration

 ---